D. Suresh Babu

 He has produced several Telugu-language films under Suresh Productions banner including Bobbili Raja, Coolie No.1, Preminchukundam Raa, Ganesh, Kalisundam Raa, Jayam Manade Raa, Nuvvu leka nenu lenu, Malliswari, Tulasi, Drushyam and Gopala Gopala.

 Early life

 He is the son of the producer D. Ramanaidu and elder brother of popular actor Venkatesh.
-He did his schooling in Don Bosco school at Madras.
-He completed his PUC from Loyola College.
-He did his graduate studies at University of Michigan in 1981.
+He did his schooling from Don Bosco school in Madras.
+He completed his PUC from Loyola College, a gold medalist from College of Engineering, Guindy and graduated from University of Michigan in 1981.

 He is married to Lakshmi and they have three children, Rana Daggubati, Malavika Daggubati and Abhiram Daggubati.

 Career

 He started his career with the film Devatha in 1982, though he started putting his name as producer from Bobbili Raja onwards.